How can we help?

 What fees am I charged?

 Our fee structure includes a once-off Credit Assistance Fee, which is payable to Plenti for assisting with your loan, as well as an interest rate.
+You may also incur a Risk Assurance Charge, based on a number of factors including your credit profile.

-When you request a RateEstimate we will provide you with an estimate of all the fees and charges that may apply to your Plenti loan.
+When you request a RateEstimate we will provide you with an estimate of the upfront fees and charges that may apply to your Plenti loan.
 These fees and charges are included in your monthly repayment.

 Although your RateEstimate includes our best estimate of fees that may apply, it’s important to remember that these could change as we assess your loan application in more detail.